 I could write a novel on everything that I’ve learned and experienced this first year but I won’t.
 Just listen to the episode, I managed to make it less than an hour!!

 Shortening up the episodes is still a goal, but some guests have so much fantastic information it’s hard.
 I’ll keep trying though.
 The goal will still be to bring you the best guests I can find.
-Guests with great stories, information and inspiration.
+Guests with great stories, information, and inspiration.

 What you can expect in the next month or so is already living up to that promise.
 There’s a “lost” episode called Caregiver Pathways.
 It’s about a program that takes people in the early stages out in the community to do things that give them purpose.
 Great episode, not sure how it got lost.

-Then there’s a fantastic conversation on wether your loved one has truly forgotten you or lost the language skills to communicate your relationship.
+Then there’s a fantastic conversation on whether your loved one has truly forgotten you or lost the language skills to communicate your relationship.
 It’s a fascinating theory, one that I think may be true for many of our loved ones.
 You’ll have to tune in to find out why I don’t think that’s the case for my Mom.

 Since you loved the episode on long term care insurance you’ll really love the one on Medicare Demystified.
 I learned a lot talking to Brooke so I know it’s a good one.